 If you have a small garden, you’ll more than likely want to make the most of all your available space.
-With smaller outdoor spaces, it can be tempting to think your options are limited but with a well-thought out garden design, some clever planting and some key accessories, you can make your small garden become your own little slice of heaven in no time at all.
+With smaller outdoor spaces, it can be tempting to think your options are limited, but with a well thought out garden design, some clever planting and some key accessories, you can make a small garden become your own little slice of heaven in no time at all.

-One of the best things about smaller gardens, of course, is that they’re low-maintenance but with a few little additions, you can quickly create a big impact, much more so than you can in a bigger, open space.
+One of the best things about smaller gardens is that they’re low-maintenance, but with a few little additions you can quickly create a big impact, much more so than you can in a bigger, open space.
 However, it definitely does take more detailed planning to make the best of your garden when you do have limited space, which is why we’ve compiled a list of some of our favourite ideas for small gardens that will add depth, drama and intrigue.